PritK99/Pixels/The ancient secrets of computer vision/Lec_1/readme.md

 6) Image retrival
 These methods are often used in robots etc.

+High level vision is not only limited to extracting semantics out of an image, but also deals with creating an image out of the semantics. for eg. given a vector, computer can form randomly generated images from it which it has never seen before.

 ### Conclusion
 This lecture introduces us to computer vision, classifies computer vision into three tires and gives explaination and applications of each.